 Networking is one of the most important parts of being an entrepreneur.
 You need to know how to approach new people, give them information about your business in a nutshell and make connections that are mutually beneficial.
-The only problem is that most people find networking really difficult.
+The only problem is that most people find networking really difficult, especially if they are introverts.

-Well, you’re going to have to learn how to network one way or another so a few tips to make it easier should help.
+Well, you are going to have to learn how to network one way or another so here are 3 top tips to make it easier should help.
 Having a few simple tactics up your sleeve will ensure that you – and your employees – have everything you need to make great connections.

 Talking to strangers is an odd feeling when you aren’t used to it but most people will respond positively if you approach them kindly.
 The simplest way to introduce yourself to a new person?
 Ask them how they are.
 We all like to talk about ourselves and this question is all you need to engage in conversation.